All Episodes

 Okay, greetings and welcome back.

-So my my point is here, folks, when when some people argue that plan B, the tax increase on the rich, over a million dollars, when some people argue that that would have put the onus on Obama, that that would have exposed Obama, would have somehow won the political argument.
+So my point is here, folks, when some people argue that Plan B, the tax increase on the rich, over a million dollars, when some people argue that that would have put the onus on Obama, that that would have exposed Obama, would have somehow won the political argument, they're wrong.

-Republicans supposedly gonna have big talking points, exposed the president.
+The Republicans supposedly going to have big talking points, expose the president.

 We've given him what he wants.